mk-fg/trip-based-public-transit-routing-algo/README.rst

 ...with source data parsed from `GTFS feeds
 <https://developers.google.com/transit/gtfs/>`_.

-Not focused on performance, more on readability and correctness aspects, i.e. just to have something working.
+Not focused on performance, only readability and correctness aspects, i.e. just a proof of concept, not suitable for any kind of production use.

-Under heavy development.
+Under heavy development, see `doc/TODO <doc/TODO>`_ file for a general list of things that are not (yet?) implemented.

 |